osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 ## Work with SdsStreamViews outside of .NET framework

-When working with SdsStreamViews and not using .NET, either invoke HTTP methods directly or use some of the sample codes.
+When working with SdsStreamViews and not using .NET, either invoke HTTP methods directly or use the code samples.
 Both Python and JavaScript samples have SdsStreamView definitions.

 JSON representation for a simple mapping between a source type with identifier `Simple` and a target type with identifier `Simple1` would appear as follows: